-Once you’ve picked the tools you want to connect and a flow direction, you can use rules and field mappings to control the total number of work items that get synced in a flow.
+Once you’ve picked your tools and a flow direction in Unito, you can set rules to control the total number of work items that get synced in a flow.

 Using rules to manage items in sync

 Rules allow you to determine which work items (tasks, cards, row etc.) sync between tools.
 Work items need to meet the requirements of your rules to sync.
 While you may need to sync all work items in a given container (project, board, sheet etc.) you can apply Rules to sync just a subset of work items.